 And death and hell were cast into the lake of fire.
 This is the second death.Revelation 20:14 (KJV)

 And the devil that deceived them was cast into the lake of fireand brimstone, where the beast and the false prophet are, andshall be tormented day and night for ever and ever.Revelation 20:10 (KJV)

 The casual reader or hearer of the Bible will possibly never capture the meaning of what the scriptures are trying to convey.
-Even more shocking is that this same fate will befall the intelligent or learned despite their continuous study of the Bible.
-Only those who submit to the Holy Spirit — to Jesus will be able to unlock its mysteries and through submission be lead to the Father into life.
+Even more shocking is that this same fate will befall the intelligent or learned despite their ongoing study of the Bible.
+Only those who submit to the Holy Spirit–and the example of Jesus will be able to unlock its mysteries and, through submission, be led to the Father into life.